ROS-Force/NavCAM-Contest/README.md

 and you should be done!

-## RTABMAP
+#### RTAB-Map

-TODO: DESCRIBE WHAT RTABMAP IS
+[**RTAB-Map** (Real-Time Appearance-Based Mapping)](http://introlab.github.io/rtabmap/) is a RGB-D SLAM approach based on a global loop closure detector with real-time constraints.
+It can be used to generate a 3D point clouds of the environment and/or to create a 2D occupancy grid map for navigation.

-To properly take advantage of the GPU acceleration features provided by certain OpenCV packages on RTABMAP, we will need to compile RTAMAP from source to link to the our CUDA-enabled version.
-Before we compile RTABMAP however, we will also need to compile some additional packages:
+In order to maximize performance on RTAB-Map, we need to take advantage of the GPU acceleration features provided by certain OpenCV packages used by RTAB-Map, as well as faster mapping by mixing with another mapping algorithm called [Octomap](https://octomap.github.io/).
+Which means, we will need to compile RTAB-Map from source to link to the our CUDA-enabled version and to the Octomap libraries.
+Before we compile RTAB-Map however, we will also need to compile some additional packages:

 ```bash
 # building g2o for graph optimization